-These light and fluffy low carb Protein Waffles make the perfect easy breakfast or snack.
-Freezer friendly too for make ahead!
+This recipe for light and fluffy low carb Protein Waffles makes the perfect easy breakfast or snack.
+They are freezer friendly too for a make-ahead idea!

 Top with your favorite fruit and syrup.
 Or if you’re like me peanut butter instead of syrup.
 I usually add a little water to a tablespoon of peanut butter and drizzle it over top.
 If you are a syrup lover and want a low carb alternative to maple syrup, Walden Farms has a great line to try.

 I first made these when we were going to be traveling in April to have on a flight.
-I dusted off my waffle iron and made a batch of awesome protein waffles.
-They were perfect with half a packet of this travel friendly peanut butter.
+I dusted off my waffle iron and made a batch of these easy low carb waffles.
+They were perfect with half a packet of this travel-friendly peanut butter.

 Preheat waffle iron.